1.1 Please list and briefly describe the principal legislation and regulatory bodies which apply to and/or regulate aviation in India.

 Once certified, the operator is responsible for continued compliance with the initial conditions of certification and applicable legislative requirements and the DGCA’s requirements promulgated from time to time.

-1.3 What are the principal pieces of legislation in your jurisdiction which govern air safety, and who administers air safety?
+1.3 What are the principal pieces of legislation in India which govern air safety, and who administers air safety?